 Madonna Thunder Hawk and her daughter, Marcy Gilbert. | Image source: John G. Larson

-The documentary Warrior Women tells the story of a group of intergenerational Indigenous women led by inspiring activist, Madonna Thunder Hawk as they fight for Indigenous civil rights during pivotal moments across Indian Country.
-With mainstream media focusing on Indigenous men as these movements occurred, the film highlights and explores the role of Indigenous women and community.
-The one hour documentary was directed by two Indigenous women filmmakers, Christina King (Seminole) and Dr. Elizabeth Castle (Shawnee), who spent two decades interviewing women who were apart of AIM and the Red Power Movement.
+Warrior Women tells the story of a group of intergenerational Indigenous women led by inspiring activist, Madonna Thunder Hawk as they fight for Indigenous civil rights during pivotal moments across Indian Country.
+Warrior Women highlights and explores the work done by the Indigenous women who played pivotal roles during these movements, whereas at the time mainstream media focused mainly on the Indigenous men.
+This one-hour documentary was directed by two Indigenous women filmmakers, Christina King (Seminole) and Dr. Elizabeth Castle (Shawnee), who spent two decades interviewing women who were a part of AIM and the Red Power Movement.
 The two directors opened up to Erica Commanda from MUSKRAT Magazine about their thoughts on their own journeys towards decolonization and what inspired them to make Warrior Women.

 MM: There are many strong Indigenous Women Warriors, what inspired you to focus the documentary on Madonna Thunder Hawk?